How to Heat a Garage: 11 Tips for Keeping Your Workshop Warm in Winter

 No matter how much power your garage heater packs, you’ll find it difficult to maintain comfortable warmth in your garage if the walls aren’t finished.
 Many garage walls consist of just the studs, covered on the outside with sheathing and siding.
 Without garage insulation, cold air outside will quickly transfer to the inside of the garage and detract from your heating efforts.

-To create an insulated barrier, install fiberglass batt insulation (such as Johns Manville R-13 Fiberglass Batt Insulation, available from The Home Depot) in each stud space and then finish the interior walls by installing drywall panels, plywood sheets, or oriented strand board (OSB).
+Insulating a garage is a project that’s easy enough for most homeowners to take on themselves.
+To create an insulated barrier, install fiberglass batt insulation (such as Johns Manville R-19 fiberglass batt insulation) in each stud space and then finish the interior walls by installing drywall panels, plywood sheets, or oriented strand board (OSB).
 Insulated and finished walls will help retain heat in the garage, and you’ll save money on heating bills.

 3. Insulate the garage door.